 Seasonal advice for the beekeeper

-- Keep a regular check for woodpecker damage or rain getting in.
+- Check regularly for any damage or wind / weather getting in.

 The Association